 Image: Elizabeth Harris Cakes

 This beautifully crafted Spring Beauty cake features peonies, O’Hara roses and garden roses.
 Surrounded by gold leaf, the gorgeous cascading flowers bring this cake to life.
-With an added shallow tier in a dusky pink, this cake will make a beautiful centrepiece at any wedding.
+With an added shallow tier in dusky pink, this cake will make a beautiful centrepiece at any wedding.

 2. Abstract Paint Wedding Cake